PrefectHQ/prefect/docs/core/task_library/contributing.md

 # Contributing

 Contributing to Prefect's task library is a great way to assist in open source development!
 Generally users have contributed tasks to the task library that accomplish a specific goal or action.

-If there is a library, tool, or framework that you commonly use or if you have a preferred abstraction to performing some task we highly encourage contributions to the library.
-Additionally if you are a developer who has built something then providing a simple way for Prefect users to interact with it has the potential to increase adoption.
+There are a few key reasons why users would want to contribute tasks to the task library:

+- Gain experience contributing to an open source project
+- Increase adoption for libraries, tools, and frameworks by making an easy route for users of Prefect to interact with
+- Allow for tasks to _evolve_ with Prefect meaning that as paradigms and abstractions change in Prefect the task in the open source library will change with it
+- Open up collaboration to thousands of other developers who could use your task (they might fix bugs in the task you weren't aware of!)

 Not to mention that we occasionally also send Prefect swag to some of our open source contributors!